-Shell Seekers May Find Shark’s Teeth in Ponte Vedra Beach
+How to Find Shark Teeth in St. Augustine & Ponte Vedra Beach

 It has been 500 years since Ponce de Leon first saw the magnificent beaches of St. Augustine and Ponte Vedra, but even after nearly five centuries they remain a major attraction on Florida’s Historic Coast.

 You’ll need a keen eye as you search the waterline.
 The shape may be easy to identify, but you’ll also need to look for a glossy patina.
 Colors range from grey, black, brown and some have a red tone.
-You can find modern day shark teeth and the occasional fossilized tooth.
+You can typically find modern day shark teeth and the occasional fossilized tooth.
+If you want to speed up the process, try scooping up a big handful of sand at the water's edge and carefully search for teeth in your sand pile.
+You'll probably find more than a few treasures!

 Ponte Vedra Beach is located on scenic A1A not far from luxury resorts and PGA Tour Championship golf courses.